junesirius/junesirius.github.io/_posts/Supernatural/SPN_DCBB25/SPN-Angel-black-death-whole-novel.md

 M/L deciding not saving angels: There is no darkness without light, so if they're all gone, so is the disease.
 Problem solved.

-### Chapter 9: King's Cross
+### Chap.
+5: King's Cross

+> to stop Michael/Lucifer and save Cas/Heaven, Sam/Dean says yes, get dirty, take back control, sacrifice each other, explodes and kills M/L (in heaven), purifies angels in heaven
+>
-**(outline: to stop Michael/Lucifer and save Cas/Heaven, Sam/Dean says yes, get dirty, take back control, sacrifice each other, explodes and kills M/L (in heaven), purifies angels in heaven; Cas go to find them, try to save them again, find in King's Cross like in HP, one way to heaven/John/Mary, one way to earth/Cas, choose Cas and back; Sam is a 6-month swaddle, Dean makes the decision)**
+> Cas go to find them, try to save them again, find in King's Cross like in HP, one way to heaven/John/Mary, one way to earth/Cas, choose Cas and back; Sam is a 6-month swaddle, Dean makes the decision

 #### draft notes

 Michael to Dean: I know it's too easy to give your own life for the angel you care, but are you willing to give your brother's life for him too?

-(To save Cas, S/D has to become M/L)
+(To save Cas, Sam/Dean has to become Michael/Lucifer)

 Dean: Sonofabitch, yes!
-I say, yes!
+I said, yes!

 Cas: Dean, don't!